temidata/Titanic-/README.md

 https://drive.google.com/file/d/1CWV0jWjuOvynmzeHIllbVhAodK3iEPCU/view?usp=sharing

 # Transformation
-I duplicated the original sheet named as Titanic_raw
+I duplicated the original sheet named as Titanic_raw.
+I noticed some formatting issues with the dataset: The name and Sex Column.
+There i created another table which contain which contained the names of the passengers.
+I nested the LEFT